Many are asking, is Garmisch Partenkirchen Worth Visiting?

 Almost everywhere we look in Garmisch-Partenkirchen, we can see mountains gracefully beautifying the horizon.
-Even inside the town, we can see the mountain peaks peek up above the roofs of the houses and buildings.
+Even inside the town, the mountain peaks peek up above the roofs of the houses and buildings.

-The sceneries of the Bavarian Alps in Garmisch-Partenkirchen are so good to the eyes, so refreshing to see.
+The scenery of the Bavarian Alps in Garmisch-Partenkirchen is so good and refreshing to see.

 Suppose you are a person who has never been outside the concrete jungle since birth.
 In that case, visiting Garmisch-Partenkirchen and Bavarian Alps could be the life-changing trip you might be looking for.

 Anyhow, Garmisch-Partenkirchen is surrounded by the highest and most scenic peaks in Germany:

 You can visit them either by hiking or by cable car.
-If you have plenty of time and are still capable, I suggest that you go hiking instead!
+If you have plenty of time and are still capable, I suggest you go hiking instead!
 Hiking has benefits that improve the mind, body, and soul.

 Besides, Bavarian Alps’ hiking trails are just breathtaking.
 Just look at the image of meandering hikes below:

-Imagine that you got nothing but nature and time with yourself or your family if you are here.
+Imagine having nothing but nature and time with yourself or your family if you are here.
 All worries and problems seem not to exist here.
 It’s a place to enjoy life!

-Heavenly sceneries await you along the hiking trails from Garmisch-Partenkirchen like the countryside meadows you’ll pass by.
+Heavenly scenery awaits you along the hiking trails from Garmisch-Partenkirchen, like the countryside meadows you’ll pass by.
 Here is a sample of the view you’ll see:

 You can try many hiking trails in Garmisch-Partenkichen, each leading to different vantage points or mountain peaks.
 Perhaps Zugspitze is the ultimate hike to have in all of Germany.

-Zugspitze is the highest peak in Germany, and it has the most elevated beer garden in the country.
+Zugspitze is the highest peak in Germany and has the country’s most elevated beer garden.
 At the top lies the spot where you can observe multiple countries at once: Germany, Switzerland, Austria, and as far as Italy.